 As mentioned above, insufficient water pressure can be a result of a clogged water pipe.
 We often encourage residents not to panic since it can be fixed with ease.
 For example, residents can fill a plastic bag with vinegar and tie it to their shower head.
 After letting it sit for a couple of hours, the water pressure should flow without complications.
 Unfortunately, it is not always that simple.
 Pipes that have been obstructed or damaged will cause low water pressure.
 Signs of obstruction include water stains on the ceiling, floors, and walls.
 If residents recognize these stains, they are encouraged to contact a reputable residential home inspector to help assess where the problem has originated.
 We will send one our licensed professionals to inspect the damage and provide the resident with a respected plan of action.

 Residents experiencing insufficient water pressure tend to rise panic as it can either be something small or require serious work.
 A clogged showerhead can be solved by a home remedy such as the plastic bag and vinegar.
-We also encourage our residents to remove the shower head and soak it in a cleaning solution of their choice for 10 minutes.
+We also encourage homeowners to remove the shower head and soak it in a cleaning solution of their choice for 10 minutes.
+Of course, if you have house cleaning services this task can easily be added to their to-do list.
 After the shower head has been soaking, residents can take a toothbrush or a tool with similar bristles to scrub away hard water stains, bacteria, and debris.
 If residents continue to experience insufficient water pressure, they can install a water softening system.
 The system will prevent the accumulation of mineral deposits caused by hard water.
 If the water loss continues, residents are encouraged to call their local professionals at All Masters Plumbing.